Positive safety culture

 - they would recommend their friend or relative to be treated as a patient at their organisation.

 Data are shown for the proportion of staff who either agreed or strongly agreed with each of the eight questions.
 The statewide target is 80%.

 - Data source: People Matter Healthcare Worker Survey.
-Survey conducted annually, May–June.
-Data extracted 16 July 2020
+Data extracted 18 January 2021

 - Data are reported annually in the July-September quarter